Last Updated on January 25, 2026 by Sandy Williams

 When purchasing a home in an amenity-rich community like Catalina, knowing how the HOA fees will evolve is essential.
 Initially, when you move into the community, the HOA fees are set at a lower rate.

 This early pricing is typical when many amenities are still under construction.
-If you buy in a brand new community, you may get used to paying the lower fees.
-Keep in mind that once the amenities are completed, you will see an increase in HOA fees.
-Plus restaurant fees will also be required.
+If you buy in a brand-new community, you may become accustomed to paying lower fees.

 📈Catalina Fees Will Go Up